microsoft/fast/packages/fast-jss-manager-react/README.md

 ### Instance stylesheet

-There is a good chance you will need to customize some CSS properties for a component instance.
-To do this, the HOC returned by `manageJSS` supports a `jssStyleSheet` prop.
-The object give to this prop will be merged into the style sheet that the component was created with, giving you instance overrides for the original style sheet.
+There is a good chance you will need to customize some CSS properties for a styled component instance.
+To do this, the styled component created by `manageJss` supports a `jssStyleSheet` prop.
+Assigning a JSS stylesheet to this prop will generate a stylesheet that applies only to that instance of the component.

 ```jsx
 const stylesheetOverride = {